JUST GETTING STARTED?

 TARGET INSERT COUPONS: Target store coupons can sometimes be found in the regular Sunday inserts on occasion, and usually around 3-5 times a year Target will put out a complete insert on their own.
 Target Insert coupons are always regional though and not everyone will get them.

 PRINTABLE TARGET COUPONS: Target Web Coupons are the most prevalent type of printable store coupons and found on Target.com.
+While you can print most Target Coupons twice, most have a limit of one per guest in their terms.
+Occasionally some will state a limit of 4 coupons in their terms.
+This is nice when this happens, because if you have two computers you can use up to four of these Target coupons in the same transaction.
 Not all coupons found on Target.com are Store coupons, but I do maintain a Target Coupon Page with a list of the available Target Coupons with matching manufacturer’s coupons you can stack.
 You can also check out my post HERE to see how you can tell the difference before you print yourself.
 Occasionally coupons.com and the RedPlum Site will also offer printable store coupons- though they are usually few and far between.

 MOBILE TARGET COUPONS: Mobile coupons are Target Store Coupons that can be sent to your phone to be used for in-store purchases at checkout.
 You can pull them up on your phone’s screen and the cashier can scan the bar code.
 These coupons are meant to be used only once but can be stacked with manufacturer coupons.
 You can sign up to receive Target Mobile Coupons HERE.
 You will need to have an internet-capable phone in order to retrieve the coupons.
 Keep in mind- text messaging & data charges will apply depending upon your phone’s plan.